Circuit compression for 2D quantum dynamics

 To summarize, we have reduced the problem of calculating the Hilbert-Schmidt inner product of~\Cref{eq:hst} to propagating $3n$ Pauli strings through our circuit.
 Compared to the previous QML-based cost functions~\cite{caro2022generalization,caro2023learning,zhang2024scalable}, ~\Cref{eq:locHaarpref} is exact and does not require sampling a finite number of ``data'' states, permitting much more efficient classical simulations.
 Putting everything together, we are left with the optimization problem

-which we tackle using a conjugate gradient descent algorithm using \texttt{OptimKit.jl} and automatic differentiation of the Pauli propagation.
+which we solve using a conjugate gradient descent algorithm using \texttt{OptimKit.jl}. (see the Method section for a review on PP and truncation methods used to improve efficiency).
 Once the parameters $\vec{\theta}^{\star}$ are determined, the ansatz $V(\vec{\theta}^{\star})$ can be executed $k$ times on a quantum device to reach the long-time dynamics at $T=k\cdot t$, significantly reducing the required quantum resources compared to a standard Trotterization approach (see \Cref{fig:overview}c).